-Depending on a fluid type, alarm is triggered when the value exceeds or lower than the one specified with "Notification Percentage" slider.
+Depending on a fluid type, the alarm is triggered when the value is above or below than the one specified with the "Notification Percentage" slider.

 For example, if the tank type is "Fuel", "Low Fuel" alarm will be triggered when fuel level is less than notification percentage value.
 For a "Waste water" tank type "High Waste Water" alarm occurs when the current tank value exceeds the notification percentage.